luangf/Loja_Virtual/README.md

 Back end development of a virtual store, under development.

-Using Java and Spring Boot.
+Using Java and Spring Boot, with Microservices / API REST

 Dealing with PostgreSQL database.